 - Affiliate Marketing: Affiliate Marketing means you get a commission when someone clicks on the affiliate links on your site and makes a purchase.

 - Advertising: By either using Google Adsense or other Ad platforms or direct advertising.

 There are probably many innovative ways Book Bloggers are earning money.
 You should check out the popular ones, maybe you could emulate some of their tactics.

 Hopefully, I’ve helped you figure out how to start a book blog!
-This is a process that will help you plan your career or hobby as a blogger.

 Remember: Book Blogging is supposed to be fun – since you probably love reading!
 So have fun with it and don’t burn yourself out writing posts after posts.
 Take breaks when you need to.